 Don’t Start the New Year with a Diet

 This will be a short and simple blog post, and the message is just what is stated in the title.
-January 1st is coming soon, and you’ll of course see that people are going on diets; you’ll see weight loss heavily marketed as a goal you “should” have.
+January 1st is here, and you’ll of course see that people are going on diets; you’ll see weight loss heavily marketed as a goal you “should” have.

 I’m here to tell you that it should not be your goal as you welcome the new year.

-Even if you haven’t binged in a very long time and you are confident in your recovery, weight loss through restrictive dieting should still not be your focus.
+Even if you haven’t binged in a very long time and you are confident in your recovery, restrictive dieting should still not be your focus.
 Recovery opens up your time and energy, and you can use that time and energy to do so much good.
-Why use it to focus on your weight and dieting?
-There is simply no need to turn your attention there when you now have freedom from bingeing and freedom to focus on much more important things.
+It’s understandable to want to feel good in your body, but making your appearance the priority makes your life smaller and takes away your ability to focus on much more important things.

-If you aren’t happy with your body, or you think weight loss would benefit your health, restrictive dieting is still not a solution.
+If you aren’t happy with your body, or you think weight loss would benefit your health and your life, restrictive dieting is still not a solution.
 I’ve talked in previous blog posts and podcast episodes about healthy ways to think about weight and approach weight regulation.
 I’ve compiled all of my weight-related discussions into one blog post titled “Addressing Weight Issues in Binge Eating Recovery,” which I hope can be a helpful guide for you if you feel like weight issues are a challenge.

 I realize that going on a restrictive diet and trying to get fast results can be tempting at this time of year, but ask yourself: Even if you could somehow manage to get fast results…then what?
-No one can maintain restrictive diets for long, which is why dieting has such a high failure rate.
+No one can maintain restrictive diets for long, and weight loss medications are not a long-term solution.
 Attempting to start your New Year with a diet is extremely short-sighted.
 It’s following the crowd without considering the bigger picture of the rest of the year, or the rest of this decade, or the rest of your life.
-Even if you could lose weight temporarily, you’d have a slower metabolism and stronger hunger at the end of the process (two factors that make long-term healthy weight maintenance nearly impossible); and if you are a binge eater, a restrictive diet will only fuel your destructive habit.
+Even if you could lose weight temporarily, you’d have a slower metabolism and stronger hunger at the end of the process; and if you are a binge eater, a restrictive diet will only fuel your destructive habit.

 Dieting is not a solution; it’s a path to more problems.
-Don’t fall for a “quick fix” that may last for the first three weeks of the year and then cause much more harm than good.
-Learning to stop binge eating, nourish your body, honor your hunger and fullness, and accept your natural weight is giving yourself a gift that will last a lifetime.
+Don’t fall for a “quick fix” that may last for the beginning of the year and then cause much more harm than good.
+Learning to stop binge eating, nourish your body, honor your hunger and fullness, exercise in a way that feels good, and accept your natural weight is giving yourself a gift that will last a lifetime.

 ___________________________________